Last Updated on March 31, 2023 by Matt

 Tires

-Since the tires don’t have inner tubes as most budget scooter tires, flats will be less common.
+Since the tires don’t have inner tubes like most budget scooter tires, flats will be less common.
 The wheels themselves are easily removable, and spare tires usually come pre-installed, which means that fixing a flat will be relatively easy.

 Brakes and safety